minibolt-guide/minibolt/guide/bonus/bitcoin/testnet.md

 ### **Bitcoin client**

-Follow the complete guide from the beginning, when you arrive at the [configuration section](../../bitcoin/bitcoin-client.md#configuration), stay tuned to replace and add the next lines on the "bitcoin.conf" file
+Follow the complete guide from the beginning, when you arrive at the ["Configuration section"](../../bitcoin/bitcoin-client.md#configuration), stay tuned to replace and add the next lines on the "bitcoin.conf" file:

   ```
   ## Replace